cybersamx/streamlit-recipes/README.md

 * Anytime something on the web page is updated, streamlit reruns the entire python script.
 * When there is an function associated to event handlers eg. `on_change` or `on_click` in a widget, the evetn handler will br run before the rest of the script.

+### Caching

-* To speed things up, data or rendered content of a function (or event handler) can be cached bia the `@st.cache_data` decorator.
+* To speed things up, data or rendered content of a function (or event handler) can be cached via the `@st.cache_data` or `@st.cache_resource` decorator.
+* Use the `@st.cache_data` decorator for anything we can persist in the database eg. python primitive values, dataframes, values from api calls, etc.
+* Use the `@st.cache_resource` decorator for anything we can't persist in the database eg. ML models, database connections, etc.

 ### Content